HIERO

 7. The lexicon may contain words in brackets.
 Brackets indicate a part of the translation that is essential to the meaning but is not derived from the Hebrew root.
 For example, the Hiphil stem of בָּרָא means to “keep in shape,” but it does not actually include a word meaning “keep” nor a preposition meaning “in.“” The translation “[keep] °[in] shape” includes words in brackets to indicate the meaning more clearly without suggesting that these words appear in Hebrew.
 In the final rendering, brackets are replaced with gray text.

 8. The lexicon may contain words in braces.
-Braces indicate a translation that is transliterated from the Hebrew root.
-For example, the Hebrew word for “cinnamon” is pronounced “kinamon.”
+Braces indicate a transliteration from the Hebrew root, or a close English cognate of the Hebrew root.
+For example, the Hebrew word for “cinnamon” is “kinamon.”
 The translation “{cinnamon}” includes braces to indicate that this word is transliterated from Hebrew.
 In the final rendering, braces are replaced with italic text.

 9. An <xref> element contains a list of Hebrew lexical numbers that HIERO will represent using the English entry.
 Entry numbers are based on the Strongs numbering system but include letter suffixes to differentiate senses that were not differentiated in the original Strongs system.